 Connect your education to the job.
-Whatever the specific question, be sure to connect your educational background to the job.
-Before your interview, make a list of the skills and experiences required for the job, and then think about courses you took and projects you completed that helped you develop those skills.
+Whatever the specific question, be sure to connect your educational background and other job qualifications to the position.
+Before your interview, make a list of the skills and experiences required for the position, and then think about courses you took and projects you completed that helped you develop those skills.

 Consider extracurricular activities.
-You don’t only have to include examples from coursework.
-Think about extracurricular activities at school that helped you develop certain skills or abilities necessary for the job.
+You don't only have to include examples from coursework.
+Think about extracurricular activities at school that helped you develop specific skills or abilities necessary for the job.

 Consider transferable skills.
 If you majored in a topic that is unrelated to the job, try to think of transferable skills you developed in your courses that apply to the job.
 For example, perhaps you majored in English but are applying for a job in consulting.
 Talk about how all of your essay assignments helped you develop communication skills, which are required for working with clients.

-Don’t be modest.
+Don't be modest.
 Now is not the time to downplay your academic achievements.
-Don’t be afraid to mention an award you won, or an “A” you received on a project.
+Don't be afraid to mention an award you won, or an "A" you received for a project.

-Don’t lie.
-If your grades were not good, or you did not complete your degree, don’t lie to the employer.
-He or she will easily be able to find out if you are lying.
+Don't lie.
+If your grades were not good, or you did not complete your degree, don't lie to the employer.
+He or she will easily be able to find out whether you are lying.
 However, you can answer a question about your education honestly while still demonstrating why you are a good fit for the job.
-For example, if you did not complete your degree, you might emphasize the skills you did develop while in coursework, and then highlight the work experience you gained when you left school.
+For example, if you did not complete your degree, you might emphasize the skills you developed through your coursework, and then highlight the work experience you gained when you left school.

 How to Make the Best Impression